Tama Art University Library

 Tama Art University Library is the academic library associated with Tama Art University consisting of two library locations in Tokyo, Japan: one on the Hachioji campus and the other on the Kaminoge campus.
-Together, the libraries serve university students and faculty as an information database with a primary focus on art education and research.
-Its collection also includes materials on design, architecture, film, photography, and other related topics of study.
+Together, the libraries serve university students and faculty.
+The primary focus is on art education and research.
+Its collection also includes database materials on design, architecture, film, photography, and other related topics of study.

 Background

 Hidemi Kondo, head of Tama Art University Library, stated that the Hachioji Library building acts as a source of inspiration for students and faculty of the university.
 University libraries in general play a major role in their respective locations, but at an art university, the library must also reflect and inspire creativity.
 Tama Art University Library is a place of collaboration, contemplation, and relaxation, in addition to being a space that encourages community amongst the university.
 The space was specially designed with relaxation space in mind, with one end of the library used as an open area for visitors to sit and even sleep.

 Designed by architect Toyo Ito, the newer of the two libraries that make up Tama Art University Library, the Hachioji location, is viewed as an architectural achievement due to its unique concept and construction.
 Although both Hachioji and Kaminoge libraries are part of a private higher-education institution, they see many visitors annually, particularly Hachioji Library, which is often admired by non-university visitors because of its notability in the architecture world.
 “In 2006, the old library had 38,000 visitors, while in 2012 the new library recorded 86,000 visits,” according to The Guardian interviewer Claire Shaw.